This page has been updated to reflect new admissions and prerequisite requirements for Fall 2016 admission.

 GRU Graduate Application Fee: $50

 ■ Prior to enrollment, the applicant must have completed a minimum of 90 prerequisite hours at an accredited college.
-Applicants do not need to complete a baccalaureate degree prior to admission into the OT program.
+Applicants do not need to complete a baccalaureate degree prior to admission into the program.

-■ A minimum of 60 hours are required in one or more settings alongside an occupational therapist in order to develop foundational understanding of the responsibilities of the OT in each setting.
+■ A minimum of 60 hours are required in one or more settings alongside an occupational therapist in order to develop a foundational understanding of the responsibilities of the OT in each setting.

 ■ Interviews are by invitation only and will be factored into the final committee decision.

-A minimum score of 213 on the computer-based exam, 550 on the paper exam or
+A minimum score of 213 on the computer-based exam, 550 on the paper exam, or 79 on

-■ Complete online GRU Graduate Application
+■ Online GRU Graduate Application

-■ Submit official GRE scores
+■ Official GRE scores

-■ Foreign applicants must submit TOEFL scores
+■ Foreign applicants must submit TOEFL scores.

 GRU Criminal Conviction Disclosure

 An integral part of the OT curriculum is successful completion of fieldwork experiences throughout the program.
-All OT students must consent to a criminal background check in order to have access to our fieldwork sites.
+All OT students must consent to a criminal background check to have access to fieldwork sites.
 Prior criminal history may impact the student's ability to be cleared for client contact, thus jeopardizing successful completion of the program.